 - Is tipping expected?
 Not as stringent as in the US, rounding up is a good compromise.

 - Any ATMS?
-Yes, at least in main tourist areas.
+Yes, there are banks in Guatemala and ATMs in the main tourist areas.

 - Which side of the road do they drive?
 Right.

 - Any Seven Wonders of the World?
 No, but make sure you visit Tikal, as it has been classed as one of the alternative wonders of the world.

 Plan a Trip to Guatemala